Common dab: Identification

 The common dab has a similar appearance to both the plaice and the flounder, and similarly has both its eyes normally on the right-hand side of its body.
 The upper surface is usually pale brown in colour with scattered darker blotches and speckles, but does not have the orange spots typical of a plaice.
 They are distinguished from flounder by their translucent body.
 The pectoral fins may be orange.
 The lateral line is marked by a distinctive semi-circular curve above the pectoral fin.
 The dorsal and anal fins form a gently rounded curve round the margin of the body.
 The scales have rough posterior edges and this fish has no large bony projections.
 A typical size is in the range 25 to 40 cm.

 Diet

-The common dab's diet consists of zoobenthos organisms such as marine worms, molluscs, sand eels, amphipods, crustaceans, echinoderms and small pieces of fish.
+The common dab's diet consists of zoobenthos organisms such as marine worms, molluscs, sand eels, amphipods, crustaceans, echinoderms and smaller fishes.

 Distribution

 The common dab is a bottom dweller, found in coastal waters in the northeastern Atlantic Ocean.
 Its range extends from the Bay of Biscay to Iceland and the White Sea and includes the North Sea and the western part of the Baltic Sea.